Have you heard of “Depth Year” too? I can’t remember how I stumbled across it, such is the way of the interwebular rabbit-holes.

 * A few months ago I randomly decided that I wanted to learn the oboe.
 Here’s the thing, I used to play a flute in my teens and I still own one.
 So I cleaned it up and started learning that again rather than sell it for an oboe.
 It’s really hard, my chest muscles are still weak and sore so holding it for any length of time is difficult.
 I was super-screechy and breathy at first and the animals were alarmed.
 Poose, straight out the catflap with a bang.
 But little by little I’ve been practising my scales and right now I’m getting pretty good at Les Boréades by Rameau and Zelda’s Lullaby.
 Yes, I’m that diverse, friends.

 * This dear old blog.
 I love it.
 It’s a happy place to spend time.
-A space where I get to be me and have control over the content, design and as a cool way of braindumping/archiving my life and to chart my personal growth.
+A space where I get to be me and have control over the content, design and share my work, words and ideas.
 After 9+ years of blogging (remember Blogger?
-I cringe at my old posts there) there’s been a whole bunch of that.
-OK so conversation and commentating seems to have shifted over to social media, but if you’re here and you’re reading this, I fricking love you!
-So I’m going to make a huge effort with writing more frequently here.
+I cringe at my old posts there) there’s been a lot of that.
+OK so conversation and commentating seems to have shifted over to social media these days, but if you’re here and you’re reading this, I fricking love you!
+So I’m going to make an effort with being here more.

-* I have to confess I had workbooks, classes, and e-courses up the wazoo saved on my computer, on Skillshare, and pinned tutorials on tons of subjects.
+* I have to confess I had a plethora of workbooks, classes, tutorials and e-courses saved on my computer, on tons of subjects.
 Boom!
 Deleted the lot.
 Instead I’m going to explore basic skills I have already and I want to improve such as printmaking (or here or here), cyanotypes, life-drawing, the aforementioned flute for starters.

 * I’m hell bent on having the BEST nutrition possible and caring about my mental and physical wellbeing.
 I’m continuing with daily rituals of art, juicing, yoga and walking but also my headspace.
-Just as long as it doesn’t involve signing up for anything, an e-course or buying a book.
-I reckon this will have a knock-on effect too of making me become a better person and of more service to others.
+I reckon this will have a knock-on effect too of making me become a kinder person to myself and to others.
 The old ‘put on your own oxygen mask first’ chestnut.

 * Getting back into sewing.
-I’ve already donated 4 bags of clothes and linens, and it brings me a lot of joy to make my own clothes.
+I’ve already donated 4 bags of clothes and linens.
+And it brings me a lot of joy to make my own clothes.
+Not buy anything new other than underwear, and if I do, be very conscious with my choices.

 * We are repairing our roof and will then make our crooked home fulfil our needs.
 We love it’s knobbly walls and sloping floors, I’ve a huge studio and a view to die for.
 Also, we were going to get a potager this year.
-I’ve changed my mind and I’ll work on my own lovely garden, nurturing the plants I already have and make it even more lovely.
-Moving house can wait another year.
+I’ve changed my mind and I’ll work on my own lovely garden, nurturing the plants I already have and make it work better for us.

 * I’m not allowed in the sun properly for a year post-radiotherapy so no lounging on a beach for me.
-But I’ll explore my village, my local area and the South of France in general, especially around Marseille where my boy lives.
+But I’ll explore my village, my local area and the South of France in general, especially around Marseille where my son lives.
 Maybe if we need a break we’ll toddle off down to the Costa Brava that we already know and love.
-Here we can indulge in some beloved snorkelling and hiking.
+Here we can indulge in some snorkelling and hiking.
+Factor 50 please.

 *Continuing to work on my Prussian blue river project, and to share my experience and what I’ve learned about art as therapy during cancer treatment and as I move forward with recovery.